 COVID-19 is a real crisis.
 Whilst the world moves towards social distancing and a lockdown it is imperative that we will still operate our businesses diligently and try to serve our customers to the best of our abilities.
 This calls for building efficient teams that can work remotely while maintaining high productivity and guaranteed quality.

-Being a leader, it’s your responsibility to train your team members, use online collaboration tools and remind them that this is a challenge that will pass.
+Being a leader, it’s your responsibility to train your team members, use online collaboration tools and remind them that COVID-19 is a challenge that will pass.
 Positivity is the key ingredient here.
 Be agile and find ways to continue business as close to “business as usual” as possible.

 In such uncertain times, there is no blueprint.
 We must simply continue to do what is right by our customers, employees and the wider community to ensure we are doing our best to safeguard businesses, jobs and keep things as “normal” as possible.